SvenRosvall/VLCB-Arduino/README.md

 A library that implements the abstract CBUS base class.
 It contains methods to support the MCP2515/25625 CAN controller IC

-Note that this library depends on a number of other libraries which must also be included in the sketch:
+Note that this library depends on a number of other libraries which must also be downloaded and included in the sketch:

 CBUS 			- abstract CBUS base class
 ACAN2515		- concrete implentation of the CBUS class using the MCP2515 controller